rafmolina/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+.forEach does not need a return key, does not return a new array .map needs a return key, does return a new array

 2. Explain the difference between a callback and a higher order function.

+A call back takes a functions variable through another function with lexical scope A higher order function calls within its own functions not using outside scope

 3. What is closure?

+It is nested functions with references to each other/surrounding state

 4. Describe the four rules of the 'this' keyword.

+window binding, explicit binding, implicit binding, new binding

 5. Why do we need super() in an extended class?

+It adds the properties/attributes and methods from the parent class that you "extends"

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.